Tufted Ground Squirrel Facts: Size, Teeth and Tail

 Their sharp incisors feature 7-10 saw-like grooves that are perfect for cracking hard nuts.
 Their fur is primarily brown with a reddish tint, and they sport dramatic tufts of dark fur on their ears, giving them a striking appearance.
 They’re agile climbers and forage both on the forest floor and in the lower canopy.

-• “Vampire Squirrel” myth is patently untrue: Though local folklore suggests that these squirrels attack deer from above to feast on their organs, researchers have yet to find scientific proof.
-Instead, they mostly munch on incredibly hard seeds, especially those from the Canarium tree.
+Although local folklore suggests that these squirrels attack deer from above to feast on their organs – there is no evidence!
+Researchers have yet to find scientific proof.
+Instead, these resilient ground-dwelling squirrels mostly munch on incredibly hard seeds, especially those from the Canarium tree.

-• Hunting and Trapping: Although not specifically targeted, these squirrels can become victims due to their ground-foraging habits.
+Illegal hunting and trapping: Although not specifically targeted, these squirrels can become victims to poachers due to their ground-foraging habits.

 You can help spread awareness about impacts of palm oil on these squirrels and 1000’s of other species.
-By using your wallet as a weapon every time you shop and being a part of the #BoycottPalmOil #Boycott4Wildlife you are taking an empowering step for them.
+By using your wallet as a weapon every time you shop.
+Additionally, being a part of the #BoycottPalmOil #Boycott4Wildlife movement online will empower you to help them.

 Habitat